 - One Eye Seems to be Bulging Out of the Eye Socket

-What Happens During an Emergency Visit?
+What Happens During an Emergency Optometry Visit?

-If you are experiencing any of the symptoms listed above, you have eye pain, an eye injury, or you are genuinely concerned about the health of your eye or vision, an emergency visit is recommended.
+If you are experiencing any of the symptoms listed above, you have eye pain, an eye injury, or you are genuinely concerned about the health of your eye or vision, an emergency visit to an eye doctor is recommended.
 During an emergency visit, an eye care professional will administer acute care that treats the immediate problem.
 The goal with emergency eye care is to relieve pain and resolve any immediate threats to your eye and your vision.
 In most cases, at least one follow-up visit ensures your eye is healing or recovering properly.

 Emergency Help is Available

-Elite Vision Care welcomes current and new patients experiencing an eye emergency to contact us for an immediate appointment.
+Elite Vision Care welcomes current and new patients experiencing an eye urgent eye care emergency to contact us for an immediate appointment.
 We do everything we can to see emergency patients during regular business hours.
 If you are in the League City, TX area, please call us at (281) 554-7080 to explain your emergency so we can provide you with advice in guidance.